WSLAB3D/k8s-homelab/Readme.md

 2. Software Requierments

 2.1 VMware Workstation Pro 17 (Free for personal useage)
+Note: The VMware Workstation 17 installation process might be more complicated currently due to the recent Broadcom acquisition of VMware.
  * Create an account on https://broadcom.com
  * go to https://support.broadcom.com/
  * Choose Cloud Foundation from the upper right menu